philtweir/st-columbas-day/content/faq.md

 St Columba is particularly appropriate - a patron saint of Ireland, of Scotland and of poetry, symbolised by the dove of peace.
 Irish-born, Columba was a native of Ulster, who brought his faith to the Dál Riata Scottish islands.
 Some years later, the legends of the Battle of Magh Rath have the pre-Christian King of Ulster and those Christians of Scottish Dál Riata making a dramatic last stand together, alongside an international band of soldiers and mercenaries.
 In the present day, Columba is often seen, across beliefs, as a symbol of commonality.

 Along with sharing IP, being open to other views, perspectives and ways of life is important to us, even if they do not match our own understandings.
-As such, we believe that using St Columba's Day as a focal point is about openness to all, including the many religious traditions that have celebrated St Columba, rather than side-stepping this natural choice through an exclusionist interpretation of secularism.
+As such, we believe that using St Columba's Day as a focal point is about openness to all, including the many religious traditions that have celebrated St Columba, rather than side-stepping this natural choice through exclusionism.

 ### Will content from the day go online?